The Future of Manufacturing, Warehousing, and Logistics

 Reinstitution and Expansion of Tariffs

-In just 3 months, Trump has already implemented numerous tariffs aimed at reducing trade imbalances, boosting domestic production, and pressuring foreign governments to renegotiate trade agreements.
+In just 4 and a half months, President Donald Trump has implemented numerous tariffs aimed at reducing trade imbalances, boosting domestic production, and pressuring foreign governments to renegotiate trade agreements.

 For a full list of country-specific tariffs, click here.